hyriver/pynldas2/README.rst

   `land/water grid mask <https://ldas.gsfc.nasa.gov/nldas/specifications>`__
   as a ``xarray.Dataset``.

-PyNLDAS2 only provides access to the daily NLDAS2 dataset, so if you need to access other NASA climate datasets you can check out `tsgettoolbox <https://pypi.org/project/tsgettoolbox/>`__ developed by `Tim Cera <https://github.com/timcera>`__.
+PyNLDAS2 only provides access to the hourly NLDAS2 dataset, so if you need to access other NASA climate datasets you can check out `tsgettoolbox <https://pypi.org/project/tsgettoolbox/>`__ developed by `Tim Cera <https://github.com/timcera>`__.